protomaps/PMTiles/serverless/aws/README.md

 ## Development

 The code for the lambda function imports from the top level `js/` directory.
-You will therfore need to first run `npm install` and `npm run build` in the `js/` directory, and then run `npm run build` in the `serverless/aws` directory.
+You will therfore need to first run `npm install` and `npm run build` in the `js/` directory, and then run `npm install` in the `serverless/aws` directory.

 You should then be able to build the Lambda ZIP: